 - If you were not designated as ‘furloughed’ for the first time by 10 June, it may have been possible for earlier periods of inactivity to be considered as a furlough period for the purposes of your employer claiming a Job Retention Scheme grant for you.
 Our article: ‘Not designated ‘furloughed’ by 10 June?
 It may not be too late for your employer to claim for you under the Job Retention Scheme’ explains the detail.
 Note: most employers had until 31 July to make a claim for the period to 30 June.

 - Can my contractor umbrella company refuse to furlough me?
 (Written for Contractor UK 28 April 2020)

-- If you are a minimum wage worker, then you may find our news piece explaining how your furlough pay should be calculated useful.
+- If you were a minimum wage worker, then you may find our news piece explaining how your furlough pay should have been calculated useful.

-- If you are on UC, then given all the disruption and difficulties facing employers and business since the coronavirus outbreak started, your UC award may be impacted.
-It is important to be aware of this so you can plan for any changes to your finances as we explain in our news piece: Universal credit and furlough: what you need to know.
+- If you are on UC, then given all the disruption and difficulties facing employers and business since the coronavirus outbreak started, your UC award may have been impacted, as we explain in our news piece: Universal credit and furlough: what you need to know.
 You can find more detail about Universal credit and employee pay during the coronavirus on our dedicated page in this section.

-- If you have been asked to return to the workplace, you may be wondering what happens with your benefits and taxes if your pay increases as a result of returning to work– we cover this in our news piece Returning to work after being furloughed, what to expect (Note: this was written before the ability for employers to ‘flexible furlough’ from 1 July 2020 was announced).
+- If you have been asked to return to the workplace, you may be wondering what happens with your benefits and taxes if your pay increases as a result of returning to work– we covered this in our news piece Returning to work after being furloughed, what to expect (Note: this was written before the ability for employers to ‘flexible furlough’ from 1 July 2020 was announced).